← Learn Javascript

 <h1>Content of your web page</h1>

-and is ready to be used by your code. -->
+has loaded and is ready to be used by your code. -->

 <script> alert("Hello world!"); </script>